The rare package implements the rare feature selection

 set.
 In each review, user provides a rating on the scale ranging from 1

 star to 5 stars.
-We model the rating with a Gaussian linear model: $y_i = \beta_0^* + \sum_{j=1}^pX_{ij}\beta_j^* +
+We model the rating with a Gaussian linear model: \(y_i = \beta_0^* + \sum_{j=1}^pX_{ij}\beta_j^* +

-for the ith review, Xij
+the rating for the \(i\)th review,

-and
+data.rating, data.dtm and

 library(rare)